UofG-Digital-Signal-Processing/Lab-01-FFT/Report_All.md

 FYI: Please see the code in Appendix: Task 3

+<div style="page-break-after:always"></div>

 ## Task 4: Vowel Detector

 #### Steps

 1. Pre-emphasis of the speech signal x with windowing and FFT processing.The window function is a Hamming window with a length of 320. the sound sampling frequency is 8000Hz, and the FFT length defaults to 65536.
 2. Taking the inverse spectrum of X ( k ).
 3. Window-added to the cepstrum signal.
 4. Find the envelope and find the extreme values on the envelope to obtain the corresponding resonance peak parameters.
 5. Comparing known resonance peaks with files of speech.
 6. Output string.